-Some waste streams are excluded from a particular type of audit, usually because the contamination rates for that waste are very low, or the rating requires a weight to be entered on the platform.
+Some waste streams are excluded from a particular type of audit, usually because the contamination rates for that waste are very low, or the rating requires a weight to be entered on the NABERS Waste Platform.

 Refer to NABERS The Rules - Waste for more information on waste streams by audit type.